 Different trials have shown that a range of natural pesticides can help get rid of the pest.
 Pyrethrum-based insecticides are a good example of this.

 Red spider mite repellents

 Certain plants will repel red spider mite near where they’re planted.
 Such protection usually extends about a yard (one meter) all around the healthy, mature plant.
-Sometimes a decoction, an extract or essential oils work better than the simply growing the plant itself.
+Sometimes a decoction, an extract or essential oils work better than simply growing the plant itself.

 Herbs that fend off red spider mite

 Many herbs naturally repel spider mites, among which you may find:

 - Marjoram and thyme often stay small enough to be planted together with other plants in an indoor pot.

 - For rosemary, peppermint, chamomile and lemongrass, it’s the opposite.
 Give each a pot of its own and place it near houseplants you want to protect.

 Vegetables that repel red spider mite

 - chili pepper